Corporate flu prevention in Japan

 One of my team members didn’t come to work today because he wasn’t feeling good.
 I’m tempted to rat him out to the company with the provided form and get him quarantined until next week… (^o^)/

-3 thoughts on “Corporate flu prevention in Japan”
+3 responses to “Corporate flu prevention in Japan”

 1. “If you have more than 38℃ of fever” That’s not even a fever, You are going to be reporting a lot to the H&S manager…